prasadborkar1109/Super-Simple-Stocks/README.md

-# python
+# Super Simple Stocks
-Python project repository

-<b>Super Simple Stocks</b><br>
 This is a service based module which fulfills the below requirements

 Requirements<br>
 Provide working source code that will :<br>